Luke Kornet: Personal life

 Kornet is the son of former Vanderbilt and NBA player Frank Kornet and Nashville television news anchor Tracy Kornet.
 His sister Nicole played basketball at Oklahoma and UCLA.
 He also has a brother named John.

+Kornet is a Catholic and maintains a blog of churches he visits during his playing career.
+Kornet is married to his wife Tierney and has two children as of 2022.